DominicSamoes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 22, Script that displays all users and their home directories, sorted by users.
 Task 23, Script that writes a command that finds all empty files and directories in the current directory and all sub-directories.
 Task 24, Script that  lists all the files with a .gif extension in the current directory and all its sub-directories.
+Task 25, Script that decodes acrostics that use the first letter of each line.